scalameter/scalameter/home/gettingstarted/index.md

 - microbenchmark conditions and inputs are hard to reproduce
 - performance measurement in general introduces observer bias
 - runtime behaviour is in general nondeterministic
-- performance metrics such as *running time* generally give an incomplete picture about the performance characteristics
+- performance metrics such as *running time* inherently give an incomplete picture about the performance characteristics

 A microbenchmark portrays neither the real-world behaviour of your code, nor does it result in a precise performance measurement.
 So why is microbenchmarking still important?